LorenzoMantiloni/TPE-Source/README.md

 Temperture - K

+Please note that the z-axis is positive downward in Mantiloni et al., 2020; nevertheless, the vertical component of the displacement field provided by the software is positive for uplift, and negative for subsidence.

 The functions are currently optimized to work with horizontal grids of observation points (X,Y) at fixed depth (e.g. computing displacement at the free surface in an inversion of ground deformation data).

 The TPE is meant to represent a permeable rock layer stressed and strained by hot and pressurized volatiles released upward by an underlying magmatic